 Registered Charity No. 1022673

+One question that comes up frequently, with relation to Selective Mutism, is how can we diagnose SM in a case where the patient also has a diagnosis for another disorder such as ASD?
+At SMIRA we have seen many cases of comorbid (or co-existing) SM with other disorders particularly those on the Autism Spectrum (ASD).
 Many of the diagnoses of SM precede ASD assessments, although some SM assessments do come after an ASD assessment.
 The problem we see is that in some cases the SM assessment is not performed because it is assumed that the ASD assessment is enough to explain all of the behaviours apparent in the patient.

-SMIRA’s position on diagnosis of SM
+SMIRA’s position on diagnosis of SM:

 a.
 Diagnosing practitioners should make an assessment for SM where they believe the patient meets the criteria for such a diagnosis.

-Alice Sluckin and Benita-Rae Smith
+Alice Sluckin and Benita-Rae Smith (2016)

-© Copyright 2016 SMIRA
+© Copyright 2018 SMIRA